UseToolSuite UseToolSuite

 → Use ENCODING (Base64)

-Base64 is useful for its intended purpose — format conversion:
+Base64 is genuinely useful when used for its actual purpose — binary format conversion:

-• Email attachments — MIME encoding for binary files in email transport (RFC 2045)
+• Email attachments — MIME encoding for transporting binary PDFs through ASCII email protocols (RFC 2045).

 import { createCipheriv, createDecipheriv, randomBytes } from 'crypto';